bibanon/bibanon/Denko.md

 + **A-ko**: Denko's friend, though not a very good one considering what she does in the story.
 Doesn't get involved in the story until a few threads into it.
 + (´･ω･`) : The emoticon from hell.
 If you see this thing anywhere, run away as far as you can.

-### Threads:
+### English Translation

+This english translation was created by vgperson on Tumblr, a person who is famous for translating interesting [[2channel]] posts. (the original Japanese text needs to be found, however)

-The man writing his tale is labeled OP, and his friends are labeled 2ch.
+The man writing his tale is labeled OP, and the replies from [[2channel users|2channel]] are labeled 2ch.

 - [[Thread 1: [Help!]
 The Girl I Like Won’t Respond to My Emails (´･ω･`)|Denko Thread 1]]
 - [[Thread 2: [Help!]
 I Can't Contact My Girlfriend (´･ω･`)|Denko Thread 2]]